 As you embrace disappointment, ask yourself this: Do you honestly anticipate heaven?
 All that you can experience in the Christian life is only a taste of what Christ has in store for you.
 There is much, much more to come!
 This is why we are to grow in hope while we wait.

 The Bible speaks about the Holy Spirit being like a deposit, guaranteeing what is to come.
 Think about when you bought your first house.
 How much was the deposit?
 How much was the mortgage?
 Though it may have seemed large at the time, the deposit was only a tiny fraction of what you had to pay.
 Similarly, all that you experience of God in this life – every good gift, every blessing, every pleasure – is only a tiny advance on what God has in store for you in heaven.

 As you wait for eternity with God, use both the disappointments and the joys of your life to cultivate a healthy anticipation of what God has promised.
 Are you in pain or alone?
 Have you shed tears?
 Does this life seem empty to you?
 Wait upon the Lord: “God will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain.
 For the old order of things has passed away” (Rev 21:4).

 Waiting on God is equally a wonderful expression of worship.

 My calling is to wait on God.
 Your calling is to wait on God.
 The purpose of our lives is to make ourselves wholly available to Jesus Christ, who has come into this world to die for our sins.
 But often, we forget this wonderful truth and make ourselves the center of attention.
 We want God to wait on us!

-Worshipping God though disappointment will be the greatest evidence that you love God for Himself and not just for his gifts.
-If all your dreams were fulfilled, and if all your prayers were answered, there would be no way of knowing if you loved God for himself.
+Worshipping God through disappointment will be the greatest evidence that you love God for Himself and not just for His gifts.
+If all your dreams were fulfilled, and if all your prayers were answered, there would be no way of knowing if you loved God for Himself.